BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Programming_Bitcoind_with_C.md

 lu_result = json_object_get(lu_response,"result");
 char *changeaddress = strdup(json_string_value(lu_result));
 ```
-The only difference is what in particular we extract from our JSON object.
+The only difference is in what particular information we extract from our JSON object.

 > **WARNING:** Here's another place that a subroutine would be really nice: to abstract out the whole RPC method initialization and call.